scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Poison

 Summon bubbling acid on 3 tiles at points in range you can see.
-When a creature starts their turn or enters a tile for the first time they must make a Stamina save against your spellcasting.
-On a fail they take 1 wound.
-On a critical the target is poisoned until the end of their next turn.
+When a creature starts their turn or enters a tile for the first time on a round you make a spellcasting roll against their Stamina.
+On success they take 1 wound in poison damage and on a critical gain Poison 1 until the end of their next turn.
 These tiles count as difficult terrain, and last for 1 minute.

 Add a tile for every level above 1st.